Mission 27 · Stage 3

 The problem

-You need a running total that only goes up when someone arrives.
+We need a total that only goes up when someone new arrives.

 Think of it like

-Like clicking a counter each time someone walks through the door.
+It's like clicking a counter every time someone walks through the door.

 Meet the parts